Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 The test-proxy is a record/playback solution.
 As a result, there a few concepts that devs will likely recognize from other record/playback solutions:

 - A `Sanitizer` is used to remove sensitive information prior to storage.
-When a request comes in during `playback` mode, `sanitizers` are applied to the request prior to matching to a recording.
+Sanitizers are applied...
+  - To the request matching against the recording entries during `playback` mode.
+  - To the recording entries loaded from disk when starting a `playback` session.
+  - To the recording entries _before_ they are saved to disk when stopping a `record` session.
 - `Matchers` are used to retrieve a request/response pair from a previous recording.
 By default, it functions by comparing `URI`, `Headers`, and `Body`.
 As of now, only a single matcher can be used when retrieving an entry during playback.
 - A `Transform` is used when a user needs to "transform" a matched recording response with some value from the incoming request.
 This action is specific to `playback` mode.
 For instance, the test-proxy has two default `transforms`:
   - `x-ms-client-id` is copied from request and applied to response prior to return.